 - "SCI format 1-A" is replaced by "SCI format 1-B",

-- [potential parameter name changes].
+- "sl-MaxNumPerReserve" is replaced by "sl-MaxNumPerReserveDedicatedSL-PRS-RP".

 The first SL PRS resource is determined according to the sub-channel used for the PSCCH transmission containing the associated SCI format 1-B, where the index of the sub-channel in the resource pool is identical to the index of the SL PRS resource provided by sl-PRS-ResourceID.